Stochastic Galerkin Methods for the Boltzmann-Poisson system: SDG-BP: Stochastic Discontinuous Galerkin Method for the Boltzmann-Poisson System

-We make as well a comparison of SDG-BP with recombination terms against the no recombination case, calculating the moments with $\Phi_0$ for both cases.
-The difference is observed mainly in the prediction of the momentum (current), two orders of magnitude below the mean value of the current (Figure \ref{fig:CompareMomentum}), indicating the finer resolution of the momentum by use of Stochastic Galerkin for Boltzmann - Poisson.
-We also plot the expectation, variance, and standard deviation of our probability density function in the SDG-BP method, defined respectively as $E[f] = \alpha_1, \, \textit{Var}[f]=\sum_{k=2}^2 \alpha_k^2 = \alpha_2^2, \, S[f]= \sqrt{\sum_{k=2}^2 \alpha_k^2} = { |\alpha_2| }$.
+We also compare SDG-BP with recombination terms against SDG-BP with no recombination case by calculating the moments with $\Phi_0$ for both.
+The difference is observed mainly in the prediction of the momentum (current) two orders of magnitude below the mean value of the current (Figure~\ref{fig:CompareMomentum}), indicating the finer resolution of the momentum by use of the stochastic Galerkin method.
+We also plot the expectation, variance, and standard deviation of our probability density function in the SDG-BP method, given as $\mathrm{E}[f] = \alpha_1$, $\mathrm{Var}[f]=\sum_{k=2}^2 \alpha_k^2 = \alpha_2^2$, and $\mathrm{S}[f]= \sqrt{\sum_{k=2}^2 \alpha_k^2} = { |\alpha_2| }$, respectively.